DanielArndt/danielarndt.github.io/content/_index.md

 I am a software developer primarily interested in [open source software](https://opensource.org/osd).

-Outside of my professional career, I enjoy most things related to spending time with nature and animals.
+Outside of my professional career, I enjoy most things related to spending time with nature and animals, such as hiking with my dogs.

 You can check out my [resume here](/pages/resume).